Taxi (pinball)

 Taxi is a pinball machine designed by Mark Ritchie and Python Anghelo, released in 1988 by Williams Electronics.
+The game is based on collecting various passengers in a taxi; an early version of the machine used a character bearing a resemblance to Marilyn Monroe, but was replaced with a different character to avoid licensing issues.

 Design

-Originally Mark Ritchie intended the game to be based around Formula 1, a sequel to Steve Kordek's 1976 table Grand Prix.
+Originally Mark Ritchie intended the game to be based around Formula 1, a sequel to Steve Kordek's 1976 game Grand Prix.
 When Gottlieb released the similarly themed Victory in October 1987 that idea was abandoned.
 He then considered basing the game around airports or airplanes, but during a brainstorming session Python Anghelo conceived of the concept of a taxi with five passengers.
 They first decided to use Mikhail Gorbachev (shortened to Gorbie in the game), then Mark Ritchie suggested Dracula (shortened to Drac in the game) and Marilyn Monroe, with Python Anghelo adding Santa Claus and Pin-Bot.
 Using the Kennedy brothers on the drop targets was briefly suggested by Anghelo, but immediately dismissed for being tasteless.
+Mark Ritchie noted that 'taxi' is an instantly recognized theme spelled the same way in most countries.

 Backbox

 The name "Taxi" is on the front of the cabinet, and on a small illuminated topper shaped like a sign on top of a Taxi, and is not on the translite.
 The translite shows a taxi driver based on the artist in a yellow jumper and red cap with three pins, and sitting in his vehicle with a meter.
 The taxi uses the Williams logo as a car mascot.
 A real mirror is added just behind where the rear view mirror of the taxi is depicted.

 The five potential passengers are prominently shown standing on the pavement hailing the Taxi.
 The woman is shown beside two cases, one of which has a "Hollywood or bust!" label on it.
 Gorbachev is shown wearing a hammer & sickle tie.
 A sign on the building identifies it as Williams pinball palace, with a list of games inside - Cyclone, Pin-Bot, Space Station, High Speed, Banzai Run, Comet, and Big Guns.
 There is a set of traffic lights on the backglass which illuminate throughout the game.

 This is the first Williams game to display four player scores using only two alpha-numeric 16 character displays.
 The backbox includes an additional display showing the jackpot meter.

+The game uses a dynamic music system using markers to adjust the key a tune was in.